Here is what you start with

 Answer the “So what?” and “Why should others care?” questions.
 If your conclusion seems boring and too formal, ask yourself these two questions whenever you make a point and write comprehensive answers.
 Then, incorporate them in your final paragraphs.

 To draw the attention of the audience to your work, add a provocative quotation or insight from the literature you’ve studied.
-However, remember that your paper is a formal assignment, so select a proper statement carefully.
+However, remember that your paper is a formal assignment, so select a proper statement carefully and cite it in a proper format.

 This strategy is very popular because it helps the reader return to the ideas in the introduction.
 You need to use the parallel concepts and keywords provided in the opening part of your research paper.